melhorenvio/range-validator/README.md

 ];
 ```

 The validate() method will really validate the ranges and return the response, without this method the validation won't work.
+If you set one of the check methods above, the validator will consider just the setted attributes, if you don't set anyone of them so the validator will consider all attributes.
 ``` php
 $rangeValidator->validate();
 ```